UNC-NCLEX/Vue-3-Tech-Talk/README.md

 ```

 The path in this object uses a regular expression that will pick up any webpage that doesn't match one of the routes currently configured in the routes array.
 It will then route that webpage to a component of our choice (in this example, it's to a component called NotFound).

+## Naive UI

+Naive UI is a component library for Vue 3 originally written with TypeScript.
+Naive UI provides a nice set of components (such as buttons, input fields, etc.) that can be used to make your Vue 3 application look/function better.

+Since this tutorial focuses specifically on Vue 3, we will not go into detail on how Naive UI works.
+If you're interested in checking out or learning about Naive UI, [click on this link to visit the Naive UI website](https://www.naiveui.com/en-US/os-theme).
+The demo uses a number of Naive UI components, such as NButtons and NCards, so the demo provides a peek into the kinds of components Naive UI has to offer.

 ## Want to Learn More?